EmergingTechnologyAdvisors/eslint-config-eta/README.md

 npm install --save-dev eslint-config-eta eslint
 ```

-Add the config to a `.eslintrc` file using the ESLint `extends` attribute:
+Add the config to a `.eslintrc.json` file using the ESLint `extends` attribute:

 ```json
 {